Sardinia vs Sicily: Which Island Should You Visit?

 History and Culture

 Both Sardinia and Sicily will offer fantastic historic and cultural sites like historic churches and ancient ruins alongside their geographical beauty.
-I would say that Sicily has more in the way of ancient Roman ruins if that is your primary focus.
+While Sardinia technically has more ancient ruins, Sicily has seven UNESCO World Heritage sites, while Sardinia has just one.

 A Breakdown of Sicily vs Sardinia